northridge-dev/python-game-dev/problem_sets/1_christmas_countdown/README.md

 # Christmas Countdown

-Write a program that prompts the user for a date (day and month) and displays the number of days until Christmas.
+Write a program that prompts the user for a date (day, month and year) and displays the number of days until Christmas.

+## How to submit

+Show me your program.
+We'll run it a few times, execute the tests, and I'll ask you some questions about your code.

 ## Clarifications